fatmagician/LazyAdmin/README.md

 ![image](https://github.com/fatmagician/LazyAdmin/assets/51951855/a817f1bb-6952-4a27-bed8-759123224766)

-    * This isn't the actual password, but appears to be a hashed value of a password, so we'll need to crack it in order to find the actual password.
+This isn't the actual password, but appears to be a hashed value of a password.
+So we'll need to crack it in order to find the actual password.

 14. We'll use [crackstation.net](https://crackstation.net/) to crack it.

     * Navigate to the Crackstation website.
     * Paste the hash value into the box.
     * Then confirm you're not a robot and click "Crack Hashes."
+(If you are a robot, sorry, I can't help you.)

 ![image](https://github.com/fatmagician/LazyAdmin/assets/51951855/4d27c315-f975-4d19-9f69-3dcc0238f479)

-    * Crackstation shows that it's an MD5 hash and cracks it successfully.
+Crackstation shows that it's an MD5 hash and cracks it successfully.

-15. Now have have a username (manager), and a password that we cracked using crackstation.
+15. Now we have a username ("manager"), and a password that we cracked using crackstation.

-16. Looking through the other directories we enumerate earlier, **/content/as** is a login page.
+16. Looking through the other directories we enumerated earlier, **/content/as** is a login page.
 Enter the credentials there.

 ![image](https://github.com/fatmagician/LazyAdmin/assets/51951855/df89be5e-d8a6-4908-9d20-476e61d132c4)